Let’s talk about tactical comms setups (tactical radio).

 Comms Mounting Options

-Under the helmet or on rails?
+Under the helmet, around the neck or on rails?
 What’s the best option for mounting a headset.

 Here’s some things to consider: